 Scott Williams, Albuquerque • Vitrine: An Art Place • $7,000

-An exhibition and community space in Downtown Albuquerque, run by a collective of three artists dedicated to supporting and cultivating underrepresented artists and providing space for our community to share its artistic and practical skills through art exhibitions, workshops and other events.
+Vitrine is an exhibition and community space in Downtown Albuquerque, run by a collective of three artists dedicated to supporting and cultivating underrepresented artists and providing space for our community to share its artistic and practical skills through art exhibitions, workshops and other events.
 Collaborators include Anna Reser and Jaime Tillotson.

 Jazmyn Crosby, Albuquerque • GRAFT Gallery/Collective • $5,000